 - Height: 11 to 13 inches

-- Coat and Color: Medium-length, silky coat; various colors and patterns; blue eyes
+- Coat and Color: Silky medium-length coat with blue eyes; various colors and patterns

 - Life Expectancy: 15 to 25 years